How do B2B companies leverage content personalization to increase engagement and drive action?

 How do consumers and businesses decide which content to read and which to delete or throw away?
 A key factor is whether or not it is personalized.
 Messages tailored to the recipients stand a much better chance of grabbing their attention and motivating them to act.

-As James Tennant points out in a Content Marketing Institute blog, "Stop Thinking About Personalized Content as an Extra," there are few, if any, arguments against content personalization.
+As James Tennant points out in a Content Marketing Institute blog, "Stop Thinking About Personalized Content as an Extra," there are few arguments against content personalization.

 For personalization to be genuinely effective, you've got to have the correct data and the ability to segment it to your specific audience.
-One way to obtain it is to ask the right questions, says Emma O'Neill.
+Emma O'Neill says one way to obtain it is to ask the right questions.
 She suggests contacting your audience about why they visit your website, asking for your email updates, or signing up to receive your newsletter.

-Yet another strategy to personalize content is to build personas – a snapshot of behaviors and demographics reflecting your ideal customers.
+Part of your Content Marketing Strategy should be to build buyer personas – a snapshot of behaviors and demographics reflecting your ideal customers.
 So now that you know why to personalize content and ways to segment data, let's examine three channels often leveraged for content personalization.

 If all you have is a person's email address and first and last name, you can program an email with "Hi, Sally."
 Putting the subject's name in the email subject line is a quick and easy way to personalize it.